dustinpfister/blog_posts/_posts/threejs-examples-waves.md

 ---
-title: Making waves with thress.js
+title: A Three js example making waves for the first time
 date: 2018-11-14 16:45:00
 tags: [js,three.js]
 layout: post
 categories: three.js
 id: 331
-updated: 2018-11-15 13:56:13
+updated: 2019-07-30 16:00:42
-version: 1.12
+version: 1.13
 ---

 So I wanted to start making some posts on [three.js](https://threejs.org/) examples, and one of the first ideas that came to mind was to make a waves example.
-In this post I will be wrirting about  helper method that I made that can be used to create an instance of buffered geometry that is set of points that move in a wave like pattern.
+In this post I will be writing about  helper method that I made that can be used to create an instance of buffered geometry that is set of points that move in a wave like pattern.

 <!-- more -->

-## 1 - What to know
+## 1 - This is a three.js example

 This is a post on a three.js example where I made some waves.
 In this example I am just using the Points material, as in this example I only have points set out for the buffered geometry that I am using.
 As such it would be a good idea to get up to speed with the [Points material](/2018/05/12/threejs-points-material/), and buffered geometry if you have not done so before hand.
 This is also a more advanced post on three.js, if you are new to three.js you might want to look at my [getting started post on three.js](/2018/04/04/threejs-getting-started/) first.

 ### 1.1 - version numbers matter

-When working out this example I was using revision 98 of htree.js
+When working out this example I was using revision 98 of three.js

 ## 2 - The wave Example